Nisal-Sashmitha/devops-engineer-learning-path/Week 1 - Linux Fundamentals/Linux VI Editor/VIM Essential Shortcuts.md

 **Next Steps:**
 Once these commands become second nature, you'll be ready to learn about **operators**, **text objects**, and **macros** - which will multiply your efficiency even further!

 Remember: vim has a learning curve, but every shortcut you master saves you countless keystrokes in the future.
 Start with a few commands, use them daily, then gradually add more to your toolkit.
+[Here](https://vim.rtorr.com/) is a good cheatsheet i found.